tepl/qbsolv/README.md

         in a complete graph.
 The default value is 15.
     -R numReads
         This optional argument denotes number of reads.
+        The default value is 10.
+    -a annealingTime
+        This optional argument denotes annealing time in microseconds.
-        The default value is 10.",
+        The default value is 20.

 ------------------------
 qbsolv "qubo" input file format